saloot/ADS2023/index.md

 Overall, our main target is that we can conduct the whole workflow (e.g. from gathering/finding the dataset to pareparing it and then analyzing and reporting the results) in a confident smooth manner.

+## Reading Material
+There is no required textbook for this course.
+But the students are expected to go over the material that is introduced along the way during the course.

 ## Grading
 * Homeworks: 40%
 * Final Project: 40%